Samperebikovsky/data-512-project/README.md

 #### Samuel Perebikovsky, sampereb@uw.edu

 ## Goal
 The purpose of this project is to show how Florida's and specifically the County of Miami-Dade's reporting of COVID-19 data imapcts analysis and the how lack of transparency behind their reporting causes problems on scale ranging from individuals to the entire state.
+We use both qualitative and quantitative analysis to paint a picture of just how messed up COVID data reporting is in Florida.
 The project is the final assignment for the University of Washington DATA 512 A7.

 ## Data Sources